kayanerobach/kayanerobach.github.io/_news/announcement_2.md

 related_posts: false
 ---

 **Meeconos** organised by Nuria Senar Villadeamigo and Kayané Robach, more details soon.
+Seminar series on MEthodology, ECONometrics, COmputation gathering young researchers to talk about methods through time and developments, thought processes and theoretical, practical frameworks.

 <!-- ---
 layout: post